 Once accepted, we would strongly recommend coming to the Studio at an absolute minimum once a week starting as soon as you can to practice our Sweat Hot Classic class as this is the class you’ll be required to learn and teach as part of the program.

 Yes, the course has been structured to allow you to do just that.
 It will eat into your free time outside of work though.
 There’s a lot to do and learn between the weekend sessions.
 You’ll have around 40-60 hours of homework to complete.

 You’ll be expected to complete a daily journal.
 This might only be a sentence or two but it will help you document your journey and process how you are feeling.

 You need to be doing a minimum of two yoga classes a week.
 Make sure you’re practicing the Sweat Hot classes regularly to get the sequence down and learn the dialogue but also try different classes.
 Go to other studios.
 See what’s out there.
 Build a picture of instructors you like and you don’t like.
 Start to think about the kind of teacher you want to be.

 You need to have a regular home practice, at least twice a week.
 Start playing with yoga poses; connecting different ones together, seeing how they feel.
 It doesn’t have to be a full one hour class, it can be as little as 15-20 minutes.
 You can write your experiences in your journal.

-There will be books to read on the history and science of yoga and essays to write.
+There will be books to read on the anatomy and science of yoga.